eco/ecox-lockup/README.md

 Calculates tokens vested at a given timestamp

+#### _delegate
+Arguments:
+ - who (address) - the address to delegate to

+Delegates staked ECOx to a chosen recipient.
+Uses primary delegation, so any future funds sent to the vault will automatically be delegated to the recipient.

 #### onClaim
 Arguments:
  - amount (uint256) - amount of vested tokens being claimed